jnblanchard/speedalong_pageview/README.md

 #### Drags
 During a drag gesture, the slider will jump to the location, and the PageView will also jump to the mapped index of the tap location; however the slider does not animate off screen.

-After a drag gesture ends, starts animating the slider off screen.
+After a drag gesture ends, the slider animates off screen.

 ## Dimensions
 Take the relative tap or scroll position and associate the gesture with a page movement. (mapping gestures to page indices)